sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1000 - anchor.md

 }
 ```

-String anchors are expanded behind the scenes to case-insensitive `includes` matches.
-Sensible automatically expands the preceding example as:
+Behind the scenes, Sensible expands string anchors to case-insensitive `includes` matches.
+For example, Sensible automatically expands the preceding example as:

 ```json
       "anchor": {